bigpipe/pagelet/README.md

 ### Pagelet: view

-The view a reference to the template that we render inside the `data-pagelet="<name>"` placeholders.
+The view is a reference to the template that we render inside the `data-pagelet="<name>"` placeholders.
 Please make sure that your template can be rendered on both the client and server side.
 Take a look at our [temper] project for template engines that we support.

+### Pagelet: error

+Just like the `Pagelet.view` this is a reference to a template that we will render in your `data-pagelet="<name>"` placeholders but this template is only rendered when:

+1. We receive an `Error` argument in our callback that we supply to the `Pagelet#render` method.
+2. Your `Pagelet.view` throws an errow when we're rendering the template.

+If this property is not set we will default to a template that ships with this Pagelet by default.
+This template includes a small HTML fragment that states the error.

 ### Pagelet: engine